Debugging Qt Quick Projects

 You can view a QML item in Locals and Expressions in the following ways:

 - Expand the item in the object tree.

 - Select the item in the code editor.

 - Select Debug > Select to activate selection mode and then click an item in the running application.

 To change property values temporarily, without editing the source, double-click them and enter the new values.
 You can view the results in the running application.

-When you debug complex applications, you can jump to the position in code where an item is defined or you can zoom into the user interface.
+When you debug complex applications, you can jump to the position in code where an item is defined.

 In the selection mode, you can click items in the running application to jump to their definitions in the code.
 The properties of the selected item are displayed in the Locals and Expressions view.